RajatSharma11/Compiler/README.md

 Functions with variable Argument are supported.
 Functions doesn't have return type.
 Folder IntermediateCode contains files for intermediate code generation (targeted to javascript).
 Currently Intermediate code only works for single statement in if, else, and while block.
-Code Translation is not supported for function calls.

 For Compiling:
 - Go to SML Command Prompt